7 Best Chase Credit Cards

 Get 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year.

 Business owners also earn 2% cash back at gas stations and restaurants up to $25,000 every year, and unlimited 1% back on all other purchases.

-As for rewards, business owners enjoy 3% cash back on travel, shopping, advertising, and more.
+As for rewards, business owners enjoy 3% cash back on the first $150,000 spent in combined purchases on travel, shopping, advertising, and more.

 FAQs for Chase Credit Cards

 Whether you should get the Chase Freedom card or the Chase Freedom Unlimited card depends on whether you want slightly higher cash back on everyday spending, or whether you want opportunities to cash in on 5% throughout the year.